-Alternaria alternata, Aspergillus spp. and Fusarium spp. can infect sorghum (QDAF 2010a).
+Alternaria alternata, Aspergillus spp. and Fusarium spp. can infect sorghum (QDAF, 2016b).
 Toxins may be produced by fungi on weathered grain that has been exposed to high moisture before harvest.
-Alternaria alternata and Fusarium mycotoxins are strong but levels rarely reach concentrations of concern.
-Pigs and poultry are more susceptible than cattle (QDAF 2010a).
+Mycotoxins produced by A. alternata and Fusarium spp. are strong, but levels rarely reach concentrations of concern.
+Pigs and poultry are more susceptible than cattle (QDAF, 2016b).

 Aspergillus spp. on grain stored with high moisture content of 14 - 20% may produce levels of aflatoxins that can cause severe liver damage and reduced growth in pigs and other livestock.
-In Qld, the permitted legal limit of aflatoxins in sorghum for stockfeed is 0.02 mg/kg but this limit is rarely reached (QDAF 2010a).
+In Qld, the permitted legal limit of aflatoxins in sorghum for stockfeed is 0.02 mg/kg but this limit is rarely reached (QDAF, 2016b).

 Mycotoxins can also pose a threat to human health and to food quality.
-Hepatotoxic, carcinogenic, mutagenic and teratogenic effects of aflatoxins are of concern (FAO 1995).
-Aflatoxin toxicity can occur as acute aflatoxicosis or as chronic exposure, particularly in developing countries and can induce a range of conditions, including liver cancers and immunosuppressive effects (Wild & Gong 2010).
-Approximately 4.5 billion people in developing countries are chronically exposed to uncontrolled levels of aflatoxins through consumption of a wide range of affected foods (Williams et al. 2004).
+Hepatotoxic, carcinogenic, mutagenic and teratogenic effects of aflatoxins are of concern (FAO, 1995).
+Aflatoxin toxicity can occur as acute aflatoxicosis or as chronic exposure, particularly in developing countries and can induce a range of conditions, including liver cancers and immunosuppressive effects (Wild and Gong, 2010).
+Approximately 4.5 billion people in developing countries are chronically exposed to uncontrolled levels of aflatoxins through consumption of a wide range of affected foods (Williams et al., 2004).